miidio/social-aggregator/README.md

 ##Configuration##
+*.
 Before using this app, you need to create a config.js file under Main/ directory, like:

 	module.exports.Config = [
 		{... fanpage setting }
 	]

+*.
+Prepare your create.sh for creation of image cache of a web url.
+You may find two script files under image-cache folder.
+One for mac(create-mac.sh), and another for linux(create-linux.sh).
+Just link the file as create.sh:

+  `ln -s create-mac.sh create.sh`

+for more info please find [image tools](https://github.com/miidio/social-aggregator/wiki/Image-Cache-tools) in wifi page.

 ##Fan Page Setting##
 A fan page setting is a setting object of Facebook Fan Page.
 Social-aggregator uses keyword to query information and share them to Facebook Fan Page.
 A fan page setting contains the following information: